chintanp/staad_macros/README.md

-staad_macros
+STAAD Macros
 ============

-A collection of STAAD Pro Macros for making the analysis and design of structures, a lil-bit easier.
+STAAD Pro is a Bentley systems software, popular with Structural Designers for finite element analysis and design of structures based on various codes and standards.

+Macros allow programmatic control of the software.